-Summary : This expedition takes you from the most intriguing spots along the South American coast to the magical Antarctic Peninsula.
-Starting in the colorful city of Valparaíso, sail along the Chilean coastline filled with snow-tipped volcanoes – the vastness and untouched beauty of the rugged and mountainous landscape will leave a lasting impression.
-Continuing onward, you will discover one of the most scenic national parks in the world, Torres del Paine, and the wild fjords of Chile.
-Then witness Cape Horn, a mystical place where two oceans meet.
-Cross the Drake Passage to Antarctica where penguins, seals, whales, and large flocks of sea birds give life to this surrealistic and beautiful landscape.
+Summary : Journey from the most intriguing spots along the South American coast to the Antarctic Peninsula.
+Start in colorful Valparaíso, sail along the Chilean coastline and discover the vast, untouched beauty of a rugged and mountainous landscape dotted with snow-capped volcanoes.
+Discover one of the most scenic national parks in the world, Torres del Paine, and the wild fjords of Chile.
+Witness Cape Horn, a mystical place where two oceans meet.
+Cross the Drake Passage to Antarctica where penguins, seals, whales, and large flocks of sea birds give life to surrealistic vistas.
 Opt to kayak in pristine icy waters or hike at a landing site.
 Onboard, enjoy the comforts of a new, purpose-built, hybrid-powered expedition ship.
-Spend time in the Explorer Lounge and Bar while taking in the scenery through panoramic windows, hear presentations by knowledgeable guides, swim in the infinity pool, run the outdoor track, learn in the Science Center, or take a photography workshop.
+Spend time in the Explorer Lounge while taking in the scenery through panoramic windows, attend presentations by knowledgeable guides, swim in the infinity pool, run the outdoor track, learn in the Science Center, or take a photography workshop.
 Children ages 7-13 can participate in the Young Explorers Program to gain a deeper understanding of nature, climate, and culture.
 The expedition ends in Punta Arenas, where you'll board an included flight to Santiago, Chile.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography

 Just-Released Offer Complimentary Flight Package